myubabe/3D-CNNs-Model-Hub/README.md

 * Unet3D.py-> (https://github.com/myubabe/3DUnet_tensorflow2.0/)

 ### How to Run
-Configure the models based on your needs and GPU's running capability
+Configure the models based on your needs and GPU's running capability using *config.py*:
+``